diadata-org/dia-oracle-anchor/README.md

 Other functions include the retrieval of historic prices and the precision (decimals) of the oracle.

 ## Randomness oracle
-The randomness oracle is available on Aleph Zero testnet and can be used to retrieve randomness from [drand.love](https://drand.love).
+The randomness oracle is available on Aleph Zero mainnet and testnet and can be used to retrieve randomness from [drand.love](https://drand.love).

 ### Oracle contract
-The randomness oracle contract is deployed here: https://contracts-ui.substrate.io/contract/5Grpo53UbArhM6uJNCrJTnyVy3BXYuxk5M4TNAwDnAgmrrjg

 Randomness is produced in numbered rounds.
 Each round's randomness can be retirved individually and the latest round can be queried from the contract directly.
 To interact with this contract via the aleph zero UI, you can import the deployed contract above.

 ### Interacting with the oracle
 The `example-randomness-oracle` directory contains an example for how the radnomness oracle can be called by a dApp.
-This piece of code shows how an asset can be retrieved using the `getLatestPrice()` function.
+This piece of code shows how an asset can be retrieved using the `getRandomValueForRound()` function.
+The latest round (the required input parameter for this call) can be retrieved using the `getLatestRound()` function.

 ```
         #[ink(message)]